Knockin’ on Charlotte’s Door: Guns N’ Roses announces Spectrum Center concert

 The concert comes as part of a ‘Nightrain World Tour’ announcement that will spread across North America, Europe, and the middle east.

 Tickets go on sale on February 27th.
-The tour kicks off in June in Madrid.
+The tour kicks off in June in Tel Aviv and Madrid.
 Slash, Axl Rose, and Duff McKagan are all original members of the band expected to be part of the tour.

 The band was founded in Los Angeles in 1985.